bdanziger3/1DActiveMatterSim/notes/meeting_notes.md

 - Introduce active matter
 - talk about brownian motion
-- talk about 2D cases (flocking, Vicek)
+- talk about 2D cases (flocking, Vicsek)
 - then move to 1D cases